scds/text-analysis-1/learn-more.md

 ## Regular Expressions

 Likewise, since one of the major OCR error correction strategies discussed involves using regular expressions (regex), a strong grasp of regex will help you make the most of OpenRefine.
-In addition to the resources listed on the "[Correcting OCR Errors with OpenRefine: Strategies](https://scds.github.io/text-analysis-1/or-strat.html#33-find-and-replace-with-regular-expressions-regex)" page, the [Rex Egg website](https://www.rexegg.com/regex-quickstart.html) offers both cheatsheets and comprehensive tutorials.
-Peter Green of Princeton University Library has developed a [regex cheatsheet tailored to OpenRefine](https://gist.github.com/pmgreen/6e133c5dcde65762d29c).
-Another helpful resource, of course, is the [OpenRefine documentation](https://docs.openrefine.org/manual/expressions#regular-expressions).
+In addition to the resources listed on the "[Correcting OCR Errors with OpenRefine: Strategies](https://scds.github.io/text-analysis-1/or-strat.html#33-find-and-replace-with-regular-expressions-regex)" page:

+* Library Carpentries has also developed a [workshop on regex](https://librarycarpentry.org/lc-data-intro/),
+* the [Rex Egg website](https://www.rexegg.com/regex-quickstart.html) offers both cheatsheets and comprehensive tutorials,
+* Peter Green of Princeton University Library has developed a [regex cheatsheet tailored to OpenRefine](https://gist.github.com/pmgreen/6e133c5dcde65762d29c),
+* another helpful resource, of course, is the [OpenRefine documentation](https://docs.openrefine.org/manual/expressions#regular-expressions).

 You can also dynamically test your regex patterns with [Regular Expressions 101](https://regex101.com/) or [Regexr](https://regexr.com/).